KelvinPompey-40718390/sem-project-group6/use-cases/use-case-17.md

 ## MAIN SUCCESS SCENARIO

-1. User selects the desired report
+1. User selects report type.
+2. User selects a criteria (World).
+3. A Report is produced based on the query.
-2. User generates the report
+4. User provides the data to the organisation.

 ## EXTENSIONS